Robinhood Agrees To Pay $65 Million SEC Fine For Deceiving Clients

 Specifically, the SEC said Robinhood did not disclose “the firm’s receipt of payments from trading firms for routing customer orders to them, and with failing to satisfy its duty to seek the best reasonably available terms to execute customer orders.”

-The regulator said that Robinhood charged inferior trade prices that, in aggregate, deprived customers of $34.1 million even after taking into account the savings from not paying a commission.
+The SEC said that Robinhood benefited from completing trades at prices that were less than optimal for its clients.
+In aggregate, those fees deprived customers of $34.1 million, even after taking into account the savings from the commission-free trades.

 SEC charges Robinhood Financial with misleading customers about revenue sources and failing to satisfy duty of best execution https://t.co/EDRK5cTxvB